 Asking people about the origin of Vodka, most would intuitively say Russia.
 This prevailing opinion is reflected in many Vodka cocktails named after its alleged mother country.

 However, if we're looking closer at the history of Vodka, the answer isn't as straightforward.
+The history of Vodka is quite opaque.
 Actually, it's more likely that Vodka's true origin lies in Poland.

 How to make Vodka